-Figure 3: PWB pad showing OSP pad finish and vias.
+Figure 3: PWB pad showing OSP pad finish.

-STENCIL DESIGN It is estimated that 60% of all assembly errors are due to paste printing.
+STENCIL DESIGN It is estimated that 60% of all assembly errors are due to paste printing anamolies.
 For a robust manufacturing process, it is therefore the most critical phase of assembly.
 Due to the importance of the stencil design, many stencil types were tried to determine the optimal stencil design for the recommended footprint pad, on a typical application board with Organic Surface Protectant (OSP) surface finish, thermal vias, on FR-4.
-Solder paste coverage for the thermal pads was printed ranging from 50-65% coverage.
+It was found through statistical analysis the optimum solder paste coverage with a 4 mil thick stencil for the 3 center pads was 70%, with providing 50-80% acceptable results as well.
+(Dimensioned drawings of the 70% stencil apertures can be found in the appendix.)
 To allow gases to escape during reflow it is recommended that the paste be deposited in a grid allowing "channels" for gases to vent.
-It was found that 52% coverage yielded good void performance, while maintaining good standoff height.
-The paste was printed from a 5 mil thick stainless steel stencil.
 Various other stencil apertures can be used, such as circles, but were not studied here.
 The paste is printed on the outer pins with a slightly reduced ratio to the PWB pad.
-Per IPC-7525 "Stencil Design Guidelines" gives a formula for calculating the area ratio for paste release prediction: $$Area \ Ratio = \frac{Area \ of \ Pad}{Area \ of \ Aperture \ Walls} = \frac{LW}{2(LW)T}$$ Where L is the length, W the width, and T the thickness of the stencil.
+IPC-7525 "Stencil Design Guidelines" gives a formula for calculating the area ratio for paste release prediction: Area Ratio = $$\frac{Area \ of \ Pad}{Area \ of \ Aperture \ Walls} = \frac{L^W}{2^(L^W)^T}$$ Where L is the length, W the width, and T the thickness of the stencil.
 When using this equation, an Area Ratio >0.66 should yield acceptable paste release.
 The recommended stencil apertures can be found in the appendix.
+SOLDER PASTE The TinyBuckTM is a RoHS compliant and lead free package.
+The lead finish is NiPdAu.
+Any standard lead free no clean solder paste commonly used in the industry should work with this package.
+The IPC Solder Products Value Council has recommended that the lead free alloy, 96.5 Sn/3.0Au/0.5Cu, commonly known as SAC 305, is "...the lead free solder paste alloy of choice for the electronics industry".
+Type 3 no-clean paste, SAC 305 alloy, was used for the construction of the boards studied to optimize the process.